ruby-concurrency/concurrent-ruby/README.md

 ## Thread Safety

-*Concurrent Ruby makes the strongest thread safety guarantees of any Ruby concurrency library.
-We are the only library with a published [memory model](https://github.com/ruby-concurrency/concurrent-ruby/blob/master/doc/synchronization.md) which provides consistent behavior and guarantees on all three of the main Ruby interpreters (MRI/CRuby, JRuby, and Rubinius).*
+*Concurrent Ruby makes one of the strongest thread safety guarantees of any Ruby concurrency library, providing consistent behavior and guarantees on all three of the main Ruby interpreters (MRI/CRuby, JRuby, and Rubinius).*

 Every abstraction in this library is thread safe.
-Similarly, all are deadlock free and many are fully lock free.
 Specific thread safety guarantees are documented with each abstraction.

 It is critical to remember, however, that Ruby is a language of mutable references. *No* concurrency library for Ruby can ever prevent the user from making thread safety mistakes (such as sharing a mutable object between threads and modifying it on both threads) or from creating deadlocks through incorrect use of locks.
 All the library can do is provide safe abstractions which encourage safe practices.
 Concurrent Ruby provides more safe concurrency abstractions than any other Ruby library, many of which support the mantra of ["Do not communicate by sharing memory; instead, share memory by communicating"](https://blog.golang.org/share-memory-by-communicating).
 Concurrent Ruby is also the only Ruby library which provides a full suite of thread safe and immutable variable types and data structures.